 - Are they publishing more posts per week than you?

 Don’t just blog because you want to add more content or you're looking to play the SEO game.
 It won’t generate more traffic if your content isn’t remarkable, and doesn’t resonate.
-And, Google isn't stupid.
+Google isn't stupid.
+Nor are consumers.

 - You’re going live with a new website and want to study your industry and competitors